Bob Graham, ex-US senator and Florida governor, dies at 87

 When Gov. Jeb Bush and the Republican-controlled Legislature eliminated the Board of Regents in 2001, Graham saw it as a move to politicize the state university system.
 He led a successful petition drive the next year for a state constitutional amendment that created the Board of Governors to assume the regents’ role.

 Daniel Robert Graham was born Nov.
-9, 1936, in Coral Gables where his father, Ernest “Cap” Graham, had moved from South Dakota and established a large dairy operation.
+9, 1936, in Coral Gables, where his father, Ernest “Cap” Graham, had moved from South Dakota and established a large dairy operation.
 Young Bob milked cows, built fences and scooped manure as a teenager.
-One of his half-brothers, Phillip Graham, was publisher of The Washington Post and Newsweek until he committed suicide in 1963, just a year after Bob Graham’s graduation from Harvard Law.
+One of his half-brothers, Phillip Graham, was publisher of The Washington Post and Newsweek until he took his own life in 1963, just a year after Bob Graham’s graduation from Harvard Law.

+Graham was president of the student body at Miami Senior High School and attended the University of Florida, graduating in 1959.

 In 1966 he was elected to the Florida Legislature, where he focused largely on education and health care issues.